22 Boston Historical Sites to Visit and Hotels Around

 From the famous Freedom Trail and Bunker Hill Monument to the wealth of world-renowned museums, Boston facilitates learning with interactive exhibits, learned historians and immersive environments.
 Even the city’s luxurious hotels possess their own fascinating history rich in local and international heritage.

-What’s your favourite historic landmark in Boston?
+What’s your favourite Boston historical sites to visit?
 Let us know in the comments below.